Spec Racer Ford: History

 In early 2013, SCCA Enterprises announced a third generation (GEN3) Spec Racer Ford powered by a 1.6-liter 4-cylinder, 135 HP Ford engine fitted to the existing engine mounts and transmission.
 On-track testing by a fleet of test cars was conducted during 2013 and 2014 for a roll-out into SCCA competition in 2015.
 As of 2015, the new SRF3, GEN3 class was created and is now racing alongside the previous GEN2 (1.9-liter) cars.
 The existing Ford 1.9-liter Spec Racer (SRF) will continue to be eligible for SCCA Club Racing a separate National class until the end of 2017 after which it will remain competing in SCCA Club Racing as a Regional-only class.

-A new alternate "SRF4" iteration is under development as a future additional class.
-This class will feature a six-speed sequential gearbox manufactured by SADEV, as well as a revised throttle body and updated electronics.
-Currently, only SRF3 cars race in SCCA Major, Divisional, Regional and some SCCA Pro Racing events.
-In the future, SRF3 and SRF4 will race in SCCA.
+The SCCA has authorized a six-speed sequential gearbox manufactured by SADEV as an option for the transmission of the SRF3.

 Technical

 The SRF rules dictate that no performance enhancing modifications other than suspension adjustments within described parameters can be made to the car.
 This effectively eliminates the never-ending need for design enhancements and associated large cash outlays necessary in other classes of racecars to remain competitive and puts the focus on driver skill, rather than financial and technical investment.
 Every Spec Racer Ford has the same minimum weight using ballast that can accommodate drivers who weigh up to roughly 260 pounds, uses the same engine, one of two transmissions (the older manual or the newer sequential), the same fiberglass body, the same chassis, even the same tires.
 The idea is that all of the cars are meant to have identical performance, so the only way to go faster is to be a better driver.
 The SRF's engine, transmission, and shock absorbers are sealed with tamper-proof devices that make it impossible to modify these components undetected.
 In addition, many parts of the car, including suspension arms, fiberglass, and sheet metal are marked for compliance checking with special holographic tamper-evident stickers bearing the Spec Racer Ford logo.
 SCCA Enterprises periodically deploys compliance officials to conduct surprise inspections of Spec Racer Fords at SCCA Major, SCCA Regional and SCCA Pro Racing events across the US.